 The study, Downsizing envoys: A public/private sector comparison [278kb] has produced key advice to help employers understand better the role of the tellers, or redundancy envoys as they are called in the research.

-The Acas Advisory booklet - How to manage collective redundancies [801kb] places the role of the teller within the overall context of managing redundancies effectively.
+The Acas Advisory booklet - Handling large-scale (collective) redundancies [508kb] places the role of the teller within the overall context of managing redundancies effectively.
 It includes information on why it is so important employers think carefully about who does the telling and how they support them.

 Watch our video Breaking bad news at work - The role of the redundancy envoy